Multi-NeuS: 3D Head Portraits from Single Image with Neural Implicit Functions: Method

 \subsection{Recap: NeuS Reconstruction}

 As our method builds upon NeuS~\cite{NeuS}, we start with the review of this method.
 NeuS is a modification of NeRF \cite{NeRF} for non-transparent objects.
 It models the object surface directly, thus allowing 3D surface reconstruction from images using differentiable neural rendering.
-Specifically, the object surface in NeuS is represented as the zero-level set of a signed distance function $\left\{ x \in \mathbb{R}^3 ~|~ \text{SDF}(x) = 0 \right\}$, where SDF is defined as signed distance to object surface and is modeled by a neural network (a multi-layer perceptron).
+Specifically, the object surface in NeuS is represented as the zero-level set of a signed distance function $\left\{ x \in \mathbb{R}^3 ~|~ \text{SDF}(x) = 0 \right\}$, where SDF is defined as signed distance to object surface and is modeled by a neural network.
 In addition, RGB \textit{radiance} at any 3D point is modeled by another neural net, and \textit{density} is modeled as a bell-shaped function of SDF that attains its maximum at zero, i.e.\ at the object surface.
-Combining radiandce and density, differentiable volume rendering is run over camera rays corresponding to pixels of input images.
+More specifically (see \fig{pipeline}), the SDF network is a simple multi-layer perceptron (MLP) with 8 hidden layers of 256 neurons and softplus activations ($\beta=100$), and the radiance network is an MLP with 4 hidden layers of 256 neurons and ReLU activations.
+The former network takes a 3D coordinate and outputs an SDF value and a latent vector.
+Meanwhile, the latter network takes this latent vector, the 3D coordinate, the camera view direction, and the gradient of the SDF, and outputs the RGB radiance value.
+Positional encodings~\cite{NeRF} are applied to 3D coordinates (6 dimensions) and view directions (4 dimensions).

+The radiance and density of points sampled along the rays corresponding to pixels of input images are used to run differentiable volume rendering \cite{NeRF} that integrates the samples along the ray and outputs its RGB color.
 The optimization algorithm forces the RGB results of ray integration to be similar to the corresponding known pixel intensities by progressively tuning the weights of neural networks.
 The loss function to optimize is a simple pixelwise mean squared error combined with an eikonal regularization term that ensures $\left\| \nabla\text{SDF}(x) \right\| = 1$.
 After convergence, it is possible to obtain object mesh via marching cubes \cite{MarchingCubes} over $\text{SDF}(x)$, as well as to synthesize novel views by volume rendering or any ray marching algorithm, such as sphere tracing.

 The multi-view captures may include distant background which is difficult to represent by the above neural nets.
 Therefore, the object of interest is considered to be within a unit sphere, and everything outside of that sphere is modeled by a separate dedicated NeRF with the special parametrization of coordinates \cite{NeRF++}.
 To optimize this NeRF along with NeuS, extra ray points are sampled outside of the unit sphere.
 A sufficiently large dataset lets such tandem to disentangle background from the central object automatically, without mask supervision.